qazi0/OpenSuperWhisper/Readme.md

 # OpenSuperWhisper

+**New in this Fork: Support for NVIDIA Parakeet models**

-OpenSuperWhisper is a macOS application that provides real-time audio transcription using the Whisper model.
+OpenSuperWhisper is a macOS application that provides real-time audio transcription using Whisper and Parakeet MLX models.
 It offers a seamless way to record and transcribe audio with customizable settings and keyboard shortcuts.

 <p align="center">
 <img src="docs/image.png" width="400" /> <img src="docs/image_indicator.png" width="400" />